Facebook logo - click to follow SImplyMeds on Facebook

 Acid Reflux

 Acid reflux is a condition that is part of the overarching Gastroesophageal Reflux Disease (GORD).
-It’s very common and everyone suffers from it at some stage in their life although for some it becomes a chronic condition.
+It’s very common, and everyone suffers from it at some stage in their life, although for some it becomes a chronic condition.
 Stomach acid passes through the sphincter at the top of the stomach into the oesophagus and up to the throat.
 The irritation that is caused gives the symptoms of heartburn and indigestion.

 There are a few reasons why patients suffer from acid reflux.
 The two main ones are: